 The wonderful thing about micro-influencer marketing is that it is not only effective but can be an affordable way to increase brand awareness and sales.
 In 2016, 94% of marketers reported that their use of influencer marketing was an effective use of marketing efforts.
 This success occurs for a variety of reasons:

 Influencer marketing - while simple in nature - can be a difficult, complex, and time-consuming marketing tactic.
-Get in touch with the experts of digital marketing Pittsburgh at Responsival today to learn how we can launch the ultimate influencer campaign for your business.
+Get in touch with the SEO Experts at Responsival today to learn how we can launch the ultimate influencer campaign for your business.